The Blank Slate Internet

 this context are everywhere evident.
 As

-such, a new system is sought that establishes a blank slate for computing and
+such, a new system is sought that establishes a blank slate for

 communication using microprocessors.
 If

-this system is sufficient to allow and enable a cultural shift, then positive
+this system is sufficient to allow and enable a cultural shift, then

 benefits may be found in supporting precisely such a blank slate.

-The “second school” may conceivably enable a new economic
+The second school may conceivably enable a

 model that is resilient and sustainable.

-One key to the second school is based on a correspondence between design
+One key to the second school is based on a correspondence

 principles and natural science.
 Several

-elements are present, including a paradoxical principle of transparency and
+elements are present, including a paradoxical principle of transparency

 encapsulated informational security.

-This principle may be realized using the back plate as described in this
+This principle may be realized using the back plate as described

 paper.

-Our current design work shows precisely how transparency and
+Our current design work shows precisely

-security can be mutually supportive.
+security may be mutually supportive.
 A

-social agreement over what is to be publicly transparent, and transparent
+social agreement over what is to be publicly transparent, and

-within social units, may be made and provable security over information content
+within social units, may be made and provable security over information

 provided.
 Such an agreement has to be